A list of resources that may be useful for Evennia users and developers.

 Lost Garden - A game development blog with long and interesting articles (not MUD-specific)

 What Games Are - A blog about general game design (not MUD-specific)

-The Alexandrian - A blog about tabletop roleplaying and board games, but with lots of general discussion about rule systems and game balance that could be applicable
+The Alexandrian - A blog about tabletop roleplaying and board games, but with lots of general discussion about rule systems and game balance that could be applicable also for MUDs.

-Richard Bartle Designing Virtual Worlds (amazon page) - Essential reading for the design of any persistent game
+Essential reading for the design of any persistent game

 world, written by the co-creator of the original game MUD.
 Published in 2003 but it’s still as

 relevant now as when it came out.
 Covers everything you need to know and then some.

 When the rights to Designing Virtual Worlds returned to him, Richard Bartle

 made the PDF of his Designing Virtual Worlds freely available through his own